hballington12/clash-of-tea-doc/README.md

+# General info

+In the `ppp-bbw-future-gms` channel in disc, type `upgrade_building ppp <building_name>` to upgrade a building when we have the materials, can also be used to show which resources we need for any given building.

 # Building Upgrade Guide

 This guide provides a detailed overview of all buildings in the game and their upgrade requirements.
 Each section covers one building, its function, and the resources needed for each level.